JasonThomasData/NLP_sentence_analysis/README.md

 	active_clause #Boolean - does this sentence contain an active clause? passive_clause #Boolean - does this sentence contain an passive clause?

-###Issues

-This project splits all sentences, including those inside quotes.
-Quotes should not be included, since the author is hardly to blame for a character's poor use of English.

-Currently, all results are saved to a separate csv file.
-I will then have to get summarised results for all, which is annoying.
-Fix that so the program saves summarised results in a single file.

-#Process all novels in this dictionary
-#run_prog(novels_scrape_dict)

-#Run active voice tests
-#run_prog(active_tests)

-#Run passive voice tests
-#run_prog(passive_tests)

-#Process all articles in this dictionary
-#run_prog(articles_essays_scrape_dict)

-#What it says
-#test_single_sentence("The man said he didn't like it.")